frederic-perez/AmE-dictionary/data/idioms.md

 __third world__
 __this is (someone)__ __1__ A phrase said when introducing someone, followed by the person’s name or their relation.
 To identify oneself by phone, or to introduce someone. _This is Laura, my cousin._ _Hello, this is Michael Robinson._ __2__ _informal_ Used to quote, paraphrase, or mimic the words of someone else, especially in a mocking or derisive manner. _This is you right now—“Blah, blah, blah, I’m so important, everyone has to listen to me, blah de blah de blah!”_
 __this is no picnic__
+__this side of__
 __this too will pass__ Nothing is permanent.
 This phrase is often used as encouragement to remind someone that a bad or unpleasant situation will eventually end. _While I was going through my divorce, I was constantly reminding myself that this too will pass._
 __this, that, and the other__ Miscellany; a lot of different, varying things. _I really need to sort through this drawer.
 It has this, that, and the other in it, but I can never find what I’m actually looking for!_
+__thou__ _n_ /θɑʊ/ One thousand. _I managed to get a couple of thou from the bank, but I need a little more than that._
+__thrash out__ :dart: To engage in a thorough discussion in order to determine a solution to a problem.
+A noun or pronoun can be used between “thrash” and “out.” _We had to stay an extra two hours thrashing this issue out._
 __through and through__ :six: Thoroughly or completely; in every way, manner, or aspect. _It’s a flagship through and through._ _She was a class act through and through._
-__through the grapevine__ :two: Through or via an informal means of communication or information, especially gossip. _I heard through the grapevine that John is planning to propose to Samantha next week!_
+__through the grapevine__ :three: Through or via an informal means of communication or information, especially gossip. _I heard through the grapevine that John is planning to propose to Samantha next week!_
 __through the roof__
 __through thick and thin__ Through good times and bad times.
 __throw (one) a curveball__